John-Malcolm-Design/medtech/README.md

 $ git clone https://github.com/johnmalcolm/medtech
 ```

-Import the project into your Java IDE.
-For running the project locally you will need a servlet contianer.
-We reccomend Tomcat.
+Import the project into your Java IDE we reccomend eclipse.
+For running the project locally you will need a servlet contianer, for that we reccommend Tomcat.

-Once installed add the medtech project to the server.
-Running the maven project will download all required project dependencies.
+When running project choose "run on server" and select Tomcat V7.0 or later.

 ##Role Types
 ###Each role inherits the privileges of the roles above it.